iclr-blogposts/2025/_posts/2025-04-28-imagenet-flaws.md

 </div>

 <div style="margin: 0px 0px 25px 0px; color:grey; font-size:14px; font-weight:600; line-height: 1.3;">
     Figure 14.
-The interactive confusion matrix generated for all ImageNet-1k classes, based on predictions made by the EfficientNet-L2 model following the clustering process.
+An interactive confusion matrix for all ImageNet-1k classes, based on predictions made by the EfficientNet-L2 model, organized by clusters.
 The top-1 predicted classes match the ground truth for all classes except <em style="color:grey;">'projectile, missile,'</em> which is predicted as <em style="color:grey;">'missile'</em> for 56.85% of its images.
 </div>

-The full list of problematic categories can be found [here](https://gist.github.com/lasickaKolcava/a737806028aaa66e226c27e00f5e35f1).
+The full list of problematic categories is [here](https://gist.github.com/lasickaKolcava/a737806028aaa66e226c27e00f5e35f1).
-The OpenCLIP accuracies for both problematic and non-problematic groups of classes are given in **Table 3**.
+OpenCLIP accuracies for both problematic and non-problematic groups of classes are given in **Table 3**.

 | Dataset    | Overall Accuracy | Problematic Classes Accuracy | Non-problematic Classes Accuracy |
 |------------|------------------|------------------------------|----------------------------------|